EduardoGrangeiro2002/WebService---Restfull/README.md

 ### For more information about enpoints , access the file endpoints.
  * Download the endpoints file and import into insomnia to have access to all endpoints

+1. Add pilots and their ships to the system.

+2. Publish transport contracts

+3. Travel between planets
+Pilots can travel freely through the galaxy, respecting the limitations of the ship and blocked routes.
+See the travels section.

+4. List open contracts

+5. Accept transport contracts

+6. Grant credits to the pilot after fulfilling the contract The system must finish the contract when the pilot gets to the delivery destination.
+After that, the pilot receives the number of credits specified as value.

+7. Register a refill of the fuel
+You can register a refill when the ship is on any planet.
+A fuel unit costs 7 credits.

+8. Reports
+As a government system, they want to know what's going on.
+They required you to make some reports: